jessicamlee/todolist/README.md

 # todolist
-A To Do List made from vanilla JavaScript with a Dark Mode toggle feature.
+A To-Do List made from vanilla JavaScript with a Dark Mode toggle feature.

+Phase 1: Create basic characters, setting, and interactions.
+Phase 2: Coming soon.